 Q. There are a lot of products on your website.
-Which should I use on my horse?
+Which should I use?

 You may find this product guide useful.
 If you're still struggling, drop us an email or call us - we are happy to help.

-Q. My horse suffers from seasonal itching caused by midge bites.
+Q. My horse suffers itching caused by midge bites.
 Which of your products would you recommend?